If everyone only says “yes” - avoid groupthink in retrospect

 The psychologist Irving Janis was the first to use the term Groupthink used to explain the decision-making processes of the US government in 1961.
 His conclusion was that a disrupted interaction and communication behavior of the group, in the form of an excessive pursuit of harmony, leads to wrong decisions (Janis, 1972).

-Groupthink is a "mode of thinking that people fall into when they are part of a highly cohesive group, when group members' efforts to unanimity, their motivation to realistically evaluate alternative ways, drowns out."
+Groupthink is a “mode of thinking that people engage in when they are deeply involved in a cohesive in-group, when the members’ strivings for unanimity override their motivation to realistically appraise alternative courses of action.” — Irving Janis (1972, p.
+9)

 Groups make a decision without considering alternatives first.
 The so-called illustrates what this means in concrete terms Abilene Paradox quite well (Harvey, 1974):